vasike/services_auth_keys/README.md

 INTRODUCTION
 ------------
-This module allows site users to authenticate towards a web service, using access API keys as API key, token, extra key (secret key).
+This module allows site users to authenticate towards a web service, using API keys parameters as API key, token, extra key (secret key).
 Individual API keys can be generated for each user and API keys access can be controlled on a per role basis.